plejon/wow-hide-character-frame/README.md

 # wow-hide-character-frame

-Simple addon that hides your character if
+Simple addon that hides your character frame when:

 - Out of combat
 - No target